 If you’re enrolled in a Medicare Advantage plan, then during the Medicare Advantage Open Enrollment Period, you can:

 During the Medicare Open Enrollment Period, which occurs every year from October 15 - December 7, you are able to add or switch your Medicare Advantage plan and/or your Medicare Part D (prescription drug) plan.
-During Medicare Open Enrollment, you may switch your plans any number of times—the last plan you switch to will be the one that will take effect on January 1 of the following year.
+You can also switch back to Original Medicare.
+During Medicare's annual Open Enrollment Period, you may switch your plans any number of times—the last plan you switch to will be the one that will take effect on January 1 of the following year.

 The Medicare Advantage Open Enrollment Period, however, is intended for those who are unsatisfied with their plan during the months following the Medicare Open Enrollment Period.
 Because the enrollment period is intended to protect consumers from poor plan selections made during the Medicare Open Enrollment Period, you’re only eligible to switch if you’re currently on a Medicare Advantage plan—and you may only switch once during the period.